DarthChurros/MKS22X-FinalProject/README.md

 Thursday 5/30:
 Jude: I implemted the more interactive button form of GUI
 Tejas: Finally sucked up his pride and looked at Google.
 Found a StackExchange post on how matrices can be used to solve systems of KCL equations, will work to implement.

+Friday 5/31:
+Tejas: Wrote a getNode() method that returns a list of all connected wires with a shared voltage.
+This method should replace the Node class for the purpose of calculations - worst case scenario, we make it a data structure.
+Not sure yet.